"Clean"

 - “no nasties”

 You may be told what is not in the product.
 No ingredients that are considered ‘harmful’.
 No parabens.
 The “clean beauty” marketing ploy has been so successful that ill-informed consumers now make it difficult for brands to speak out against the movement.
 Tiffany Masterson, the founder of Drunk Elephant, told the Guardian that the brand cut parabens from their products, not because she thought they were bad, but because they were consumer poison.
-Because of all the fear mongering around parabens, they are now one of the most well studied preservatives, and the data shows they don’t live up to their bad guy reputation at all.
+Because of all the fear mongering around parabens, they are now one of the most well studied preservatives, and the data shows the parabens which are used in cosmetic formulation don’t live up to their bad guy reputation at all.

-Now, of course we’re all about the products we stock being safe to use, and the sustainability pathway of a brand is one of our key pillars when selecting the ranging for Iris.
+Now, of course we’re all about the products we stock at Iris being safe to use, and the sustainability pathway of a brand is one of our key pillars when selecting our ranging.
 Both safety and sustainability in cosmetics are complex, nuanced, ever-changing landscapes as more research is conducted, and new evidence comes to light.
 We don't have the time or energy in our day to create our own constantly updated list of questionable ingredients and the ratios we’ll allow in products is never going to happen***.
 And IT DOESN’T NEED TO when there is already a resource created by experts which we can tap into.

 Everything we do at Iris; we do with care.
-Using fear to sell to you is really not in our wheelhouse and we think should be left in the dust with 2023.
+Using fear to sell to you is really not in our wheelhouse and we won't stock brands who have decided to go this route with their marketing.

 Let’s take the judgement out of beauty and bring the joy back.
 Are you with us?